oddiz/bitburner-react-ui-example/README.md

 Turns out it's pretty simple since React and ReactDOM are already present in `Window` object of Bitburner.

+Except for the input field titled Monitor, everything is placeholder and has no function in game.

 ## Getting Started